Andrew-1r/movie_ratings/plan.md

-TODO:
+# TODO:
 - Setup API call, give name of movie, receive rating

+- scrape movie title from netflix html

-Steps to learning to create this:
+# Steps to learning to create this:

 - Get html dynamically from a webpage
 -- do this across netflix, disney, paramount etc.